1saacYing/UDP-Server/README.md

 ![image](https://user-images.githubusercontent.com/91719529/165701206-79a60cd1-412a-4a6b-825e-9186257fb956.png)

 The following scenario describes a simple RUSHB communication session.
 The square brackets denote the flags set in each step (e.g., [FIN/ACK] denotes the FIN and ACK flags having the value 1 and the rest having the value 0).
 Note that RUSHB, unlike TCP, is not connection-oriented.
 There is no handshake to initialise the connection, but there is one to close the connection.

+### Scenario A (simple communication):
+1. The client sends a request [GET] to the server.
+The sequence number of this packet is 1.
+2. The data section (ASCII payload) of this packet contains the name of a resource (e.g. file.txt).
+3. The server receives [GET] message, then transmits the requested resource to the client over(possibly) multiple [DAT] packets.
+Remember, RUSHB protocol is a HTTP-like stop-and-wait protocol.
+The first packet from the server has a sequence number of 1.
+4. The client acknowledges by sending an [DAT/ACK] packet to each received data packet.
+TheAcknowledgement Number of each packet is the Sequence Number of the packet beingacknowledged.
+5. After receiving the last acknowledgement [DAT/ACK] from the client, the server sends [FIN]message to end the connection.
+6. The client receives [FIN] message from the server, then sends back [FIN/ACK] to the server.
+7. After receiving the last acknowledgement [FIN/ACK] from the client, the server send[FIN/ACK] again to the client and close the connection.

+For all the packets with [DAT] flag is set to 0, the payload must be filled with all 0s bit only.
+Please note that it is just a simple example of RUSHB protocol; the server also needs to deal with optimised data flow control and multiple clients (that will be described later).

+RUSHB server is capable of checksum.
+During the initial [GET], clients can negotiate requests for checksum.
+This is done using [CHK] for checksum in the very first [GET] packet.
+The first [DAT] from the server will indicate if negotiation was successful by setting the corresponding [CHK] flag.
+Once negotiated, these options are valid for all packets until close the connection with that client.
+[ENC] is encryption flag.
+In this assignment, you do not have to implement [ENC], thus this flag can be left as 0.

+RUSHB checksum uses the standard Internet checksum on the payload only.
+As per the RFC, the checksum field is the 16-bit one's complement of the one's complement addition of all 16-bit words of the payload (see example below).
+Once [CHK] is negotiated, all packets that have invalid checksums are considered corrupt.